Zynidian/JewelGBE/README.md

 # JewelGBE
-Gameboy Emulator written in C++ using SFML
+Jewel is a Gameboy Emulator written in C++ using SFML (although most of the code is written more like it's in standard C)

 ROMs are ran by either typing the rom path after the executable in the command line, or by dragging the rom file onto the executable
 This emulator has only been worked on for about a month as of now, so there are still compatablility and accuracy issues to work out.

-Current Specifications:
+## Specifications
     Runs original gameboy games, with limited compatability with dual-mode GBC games All CPU instructions implemented
     Graphics work with only minor issues in some games